Quirky Cookery Days 2018-19

-Rachael is an Arian birthsign (The Ram) and her name is also Hebrew for Ewe - Aries Dairies was the perfect name.
+Rachael is an Arian birthsign (The Ram) and her name is also Hebrew for Ewe, meaning Aries Dairies was the perfect name.

-Ewe's milk is a very rich milk, having a lovely creamy taste - from the same volume of milk, twice as much cheese can be made compared to using cows milk.
+Ewe's milk is very rich and has a lovely creamy taste - from the same volume of milk, twice as much cheese can be made compared to using cows milk.

 Rachael is also infamous locally for making 'Baaaa Bras' (size double ewe!) for her girls, to keep the lambs off the milk, once they have had their share, but allowing them to still run with their mothers.